muratk5n/thirdwave/en/README.md

 constituent in other terrestrial planets if their rocky mantles contain substantial volumes above ~23 GPa.
 Venus, being similar in size and mass to Earth, should also host Mg-perovskite as its most abundant mineral phase.
-The base of Mars’ mantle, on the other hand, is estimated to be 19 to 27 GPa [too bad]"
+The base of Mars’ mantle, on the other hand [has lower pressure]"

 [[-]](https://www.researchgate.net/publication/320967307_Perovskite_in_Earth's_deep_interior)